robipozzi/windfire-restaurants-ui/README.md

 For security reasons, either the Frontend and Backend subnets are not directly accessible via SSH.
 Ansible automation script is configured to connect to the target hosts via a Bastion Host, conveniently placed in the Management subnet.

-More deployment environment options will be added in the future.

 ## References
 I wrote some more extensive articles on how to install and configure software on Raspberry Pi, which can be useful:
 * Use Ansible to automate infrastructure installation, configuration and application deployment on Raspberry Pi : *https://bit.ly/3b13V9h*;